The U.S. government’s Paycheck Protection Program (PPP) was updated on Dec. 27, 2020.

 - A sole proprietor, independent contractor or self-employed person

-- A small business which meets size criteria set by the Small Business Administration (SBA) for either your industry size standard or alternative size standard
+- A small business that meets size criteria set by the Small Business Administration (SBA) for either your industry size standard or alternative size standard

 - A business, 501(c)(3) nonprofit organization, 501(c)(19) veteran organization or tribal business concern (Sec.
 31(b)(2)(C) of the Small Business Act) which has the greater of 500 employees or the SBA industry size standard if more than 500